timholy/AggregateBy.jl/docs/src/advanced.md

 # Internals and advanced usage

 The main design goal is to make `By` robust and easy to use.
-However, this package also tries to achieve good performance, and that often means inferring the key- and value-types of the returned `Dict`.
+However, this package also tries to achieve reasonable performance, and that often means inferring the key- and value-types of the returned `Dict`.
 In detail, here is what actually happens for a ficticious operation `aggregator` (e.g., like `count`, `sum`, or `push!`) and "by" function `f`:

 - If you call `aggregator(By{K,V}(f), itr)`, it should return a `Dict{K,V}`.
 It does not rely on inference.